2019 Canberra Rugby League

+2019 Canberra Rugby League describes the events and results of the 2019 Canberra Rugby League of rugby in Australia in 2019.

 Canberra Raiders Cup (First Grade)

-The 2019 Canberra Raiders Cup will be the 22nd season of the cup, the top division Rugby League club competition in Canberra.
-The 2019 Canberra Raiders Cup will consist of 18 regular season rounds that will begin on the 7th of April and ended on the 18th of August.
-There will be 3 playoff rounds, beginning on the 24th of August with the first semi-final, and ending on the 8th of September with the grand final.
-Woden Valley Rams are the defending premiers.
+The 2019 Canberra Raiders Cup was the 22nd season of the cup, the top division Rugby League club competition in Canberra.
+The 2019 Canberra Raiders Cup consisted of 18 regular season rounds from the 7th of April until the 18th of August.
+There were 3 playoff rounds, beginning on the 24th of August with the first semi-final, and ending on the 8th of September with the grand final.
+Woden Valley Rams were the defending premiers.

 Teams

 There will be 9 teams playing in 2019.
 5 teams from Canberra, 2 from Queanbeyan, 1 from Yass, and 1 from Goulburn.

 All 9 clubs will field a team in the reserve grade competition.